NoName824/PPS777/README.md

 Q: **Are we making anything other than aircraft?**

-A: *Yes are do, we are currently developing the UAAA scenery.
-We do not have a repository for you to view those models but you can monitor the progress in our Discord.*
+A: *We are currently working on Pinpoint Asphalt with the scenery team.
+You can join our Discord to see their progress.*

 ## Branding